-Under the assumption that home values do not change materially in the short term, and that the capital expenditures do not have a significant impact in the first three months of purchase, no valuation has been performed for homes purchased after December 31, 2015.
-As a result, these homes will be recorded at their purchase price plus the cost of capital expenditures, if applicable.
-The remaining homes were valued at February 29, 2016.
-Management has assessed whether any market changes have occurred subsequent to the date of valuation and has determined that values were valid at March 31, 2016.
+Home values do not change materially in the short term, and capital expenditures do not significantly impact values in the first three months after purchase.
+As a result, homes acquired in the quarter are recorded at their purchase price plus the cost of capital expenditures, if applicable.
+Homes acquired prior to April 1, 2016 were valued at May 31, 2016.
+Management has assessed the impact of any market changes that have occurred subsequent to the date of valuation and has determined that values were valid at June 30, 2016.

-During the quarter, the Broker Price Opinion ("BPO") valuation methodology was used to determine the fair value of 343 of TAH's rental properties purchased before January 1, 2016.
+During the quarter, the Broker Price Opinion ("BPO") valuation methodology was used to determine the fair value of 403 of TAH's rental properties acquired before April 1, 2016.
 The homes were valued by independent brokers who hold active real estate licenses and have market experience in the locations and segments of the homes valued.
 The brokers value each home based on recent comparable sales and active comparable listings in the area, assuming the homes were all renovated to an average standard in their respective areas.
 The BPO retrieves information on the comparable properties from the Multiple Listing Service ("MLS") public database.

-Rental properties acquired between November 30, 2015 and December 31, 2015 and rental properties that were previously valued by BPO had their values updated using the Home Price Indexes ("HPI") methodology.
+The remainder of the rental properties, including those previously valued by BPO, had their values updated using the Home Price Indexes ("HPI") methodology.
 The HPI is calculated based on a repeat-sales model using large real estate information databases compiled from public records.
 Twelve-month trailing HPI was used where the quarterly HPI change was determined by averaging the index movement over the past 12 months.
 The quarterly HPI change is then applied to the previously recorded fair value of the investment properties.

-In addition to the investment generating rental income, a small percentage of the investment properties is held for resale.
-These are select properties purchased for the purpose of rental operations but subsequently selected for sale within the next quarter, mostly due to undesirable rental prospect.
+In addition to the investment properties generating rental income, a small percentage of the investment properties are held for resale.
+These inventory properties were originally purchased as rental properties but subsequently selected for sale through the investee's active asset management process.
 All inventory homes are valued at the lower of carrying amount and fair value less cost to sell.

-The Company also takes into account the unrealized and realized carried interest payable to local operating partners as general partners of some of the underlying limited partnerships in determining the fair value of its investment.
+The Company also takes into account the carried interest payable to local operating partners as general partners of some of the underlying limited partnerships in determining the fair value of its investment.
 The carried interest amounts are based on waterfall distribution calculations specified in the relevant limited partnership agreement with each local operator and may result in the payment of a performance fee to the general partner once limited partners receive their capital and preferred return.
-The fair value of external debt is based on a discounted cash flow model at a market rate that the limited partnerships would have obtained for similar financing.
-Deferred income taxes are based on the enacted tax rates for future years, with fair value determined by discounting to the reporting period.
+The fair value of external debt is based on a discounted cash flow model at a market rate of interest that the limited partnerships would have obtained for similar financing.
+Deferred income taxes are based on the enacted tax rates for future years, with fair values determined by discounting to the reporting period.
 Working capital of the limited partnerships approximates fair value.